 by Kim Harrison

 It took me a few books to fall in love with this series.
 But by the time I hit book 5, I was completely and irrevocably head-over-heels.
 The main character of the series is Rachel Morgan.
 She is a witch of seemingly average skill who works for the I.S., an agency made up of supernaturals who police others of their own kind.
 But she wants to branch out on her own and she ends up starting a private firm with a vampire named Ivy and a pixie named Jenks.
 The stories follow Rachel’s adventures as she deals with everything from werewolves and demons, to fairies and leprechauns.
 But at the heart of this series are the interpersonal relationships that Rachel develops with the people in her inner circle.
 There is romance, action, loss, and redemption.
 And the characters have such depth.
 Even the villains are layered and likable in some ways.
-The series just keeps getting better and better.
-The most recent (book 9) has been my favorite yet.
-For a more in depth primer, check out the video.
-(If it’s too small to read, you can make it fullscreen.
-But be aware, it does contain spoilers.)
+This series has now come to a close, but the ending satisfies.

 Click to purchase: Dead Witch Walking (The Hollows, Book 1)